bizzaccelerator/midterm-project-mlzoomcamp/README.md

 The data used in this project was obtained for free from kagle [here](https://www.kaggle.com/datasets/japondo/corn-farming-data).
 However, a copy of the referred data is added to this repository for convenience.

-The application is built using Flask, a lightweight and flexible Python web framework, to efficiently handle HTTP requests and deliver a user-friendly interface for interacting with the predictive model.
+The application was coded in python using a distribution of Anaconda.
+Conda was used to manage isolated virtual environments and install all the packages needed without conflicts.
+This solution was built using Flask, a lightweight and flexible Python web framework, to efficiently handle HTTP requests and deliver a user-friendly interface for interacting with the predictive model.
 Flask was chosen for its simplicity, scalability, and suitability for developing APIs that serve the predictive service.

 To ensure portability and consistent deployment across different environments, the application is containerized using Docker.
 This approach encapsulates the entire application through a [Dockerfile](https://github.com/bizzaccelerator/corn-yield-prediction/blob/main/Dockerfile), including the Flask backend, the predictive model, and all dependencies, within a lightweight container.
 Docker allows the service to run seamlessly across various platforms, eliminating compatibility issues and simplifying deployment.